-Analysis | Hunter Biden’s alleged laptop: an explainer
+Analysis | Hunter Biden’s alleged laptop: An explainer

 A separate article, about another email, claims that a public relations company that worked for Burisma was allowed to take part in a conference call about an upcoming visit by Biden to Ukraine.
 But there was nothing secret about this call and the transcript was released publicly and posted on the White House website.

-More broadly, The New York Post repeats the falsehood, advanced by President Trump, that the “elder Biden pressured government officials in Ukraine into firing a prosecutor who was investigating the company.”
+More broadly, the New York Post repeats the falsehood, advanced by President Trump, that the “elder Biden pressured government officials in Ukraine into firing a prosecutor who was investigating the company.”

 We have fact-checked this repeatedly.
-During Obama’s second term, Biden was in charge of the Ukraine portfolio, keeping in close touch with the country’s president, Petro Poroshenko.
+During President Barack Obama’s second term, Biden was in charge of the Ukraine portfolio, keeping in close touch with the country’s president, Petro Poroshenko.
 Biden’s brief was to sweet-talk and jawbone Poroshenko into making reforms that Ukraine’s Western benefactors wanted to see as part of Ukraine’s escape from Russia’s orbit.
 But the Americans saw an obstacle to reform in Viktor Shokin, the top Ukrainian prosecutor whom the United States viewed as ineffective and beholden to Poroshenko and Ukraine’s corrupt oligarchs.
 In particular, he had failed to pursue an investigation of the founder of Burisma, Mykola Zlochevsky.

 The U.S. Embassy in Kyiv proposed that Biden, during his 2015 visit there, use a pending delivery of $1 billion in loan guarantees as leverage to force reform.
 Biden addressed the Ukrainian parliament, decrying the “cancer of corruption” in the country and criticizing the prosecutor’s office.
 During that visit, Biden privately told Poroshenko the loan guarantees would be withheld unless Shokin was replaced.
 After repeated calls and meetings between the two men over several months, Shokin was removed and the loan guarantees were provided.